qguv/undercooked/README.md

 ## releasing

-1. update the wasmboy and ROM links in README for the new version
-2. create and push a new tag `vX.Y.Z`
+1. create and push a new tag `vX.Y.Z`
-3. add the ROM to the `gh-pages` branch
+2. add the ROM to the `gh-pages` branch
-4. template and commit an embed page for this version
+3. template and commit an embed page for this version
-5. update index with new links and new `latest` label
-6. commit and push `gh-pages` updates
+4. commit and push `gh-pages` updates
-7. update github project description with new play link
-8. edit and publish draft release
+5. edit and publish draft release